Wharton Innovation

 Student Organizing Committee

-Headshot of a person wearing a formal suit and tie, smiling in an outdoor setting with a blurred green, leafy background.
+Headshot of a person wearing glasses and a tie, smiling with a blurred outdoor background.

-A portrait headshot of a person wearing glasses and a suit with a patterned tie, smiling against a dark background.
+A headshot of a person wearing a dark suit, white shirt, and striped tie, smiling against a plain background.

 A person in a headshot wearing a grey suit and white shirt, smiling against a blurred indoor background.